 If you have not found a worthy goal, you may have not gone inward enough for answers into the unknown but knowable territory.
 You may be too unconcerned with relevant details.
 One way to fix this imbalance is to go back to the Trivium Method to answer all questions in their proper order and focus your time, energy, and talents toward the fulfillment of the goals of others who may need your help.

 Take advantage of opportunities to find out what you really want to do.
 This will give you an inner perspective and outer satisfaction that will inspire balanced thoughts and emotions, which will lead you to your purpose.

-Be open and honest within your heart and mind to accept what is.Be thankful and enjoy what is, including your possible decision to change it.Be committed to your self-responsibility, benevolence, and integrity.Be true to yourself and to others, while owning your experiences.
+Be open and honest within your heart and mind to accept or question what is.Be thankful and enjoy what is, including your possible decision to change it.Be committed to your self-responsibility, benevolence, and integrity.Be true to yourself and to others, while owning your experiences.